 McGregor has won two UFC Featherweight Championships, including an interim one, and a UFC Lightweight Championship.
 One of the UFC fastest knockouts in history against Jose Aldo.
 The 31-year-old reportedly made $130m from his boxing encounter with quintuple champion Floyd Mayweather Jr. in 2017.

-This made McGregor the crème de la crème in the list of the richest UFC fighters to date.
+All these made McGregor the crème de la crème in the list of the richest UFC fighters to date.
+It also granted him the luxury to go to early retirement.